aleshaleksey/fansys23/spell-list.md

 **Upcast**: The for every extra MP die used, the spell's radius increases by 5ft or the damage increases by 1d12, or the duration increases by 12 min.

 **Global**: The spell lasts for a day and has a great radius.
 It deals the damage only during the first minute of the spell and can also affect structures.
+In addition friendly entities have advantage on fortification and harvesting rolls in the area.
 For every 4MP dice extra the duration increases by a day, or the radius increases by 800ft.

 ### Speak Through Flame
 |Name|Speak Through Flame [Fire, Spirit]|